-Dependent Health Care - Enrolled graduate students are eligible to apply for reimbursement for health insurance costs up to $100* per month, per dependent (*$120/per month for expenses accrued 9/1/2019 and beyond).
+Dependent Health Care - Enrolled graduate students are eligible to apply for reimbursement for health insurance costs up to $120* per month, per dependent (*increased from $100 effective September 2019).
 Complete the request form and submit with appropriate documentation.
 The reimbursement will be paid as a miscellaneous payment through payroll on or around the 26th of the month of the next available pay period following submission.
 Reimbursements are subject to applicable income taxes.
 Only enrolled graduate students are eligible, and students who are completing their studies should be sure to submit their request form at least one month prior to the end of their final term.

 Conference Travel - Enrolled graduate students in good standing may apply for conference travel support up to $500 once per academic year.
 Reimbursable expenses include airfare, lodging, registration, and transportation.
 Per diem and meals are not included.
 Applications will be accepted for conferences each corresponding term during the following submission dates only:

 FALL TERM (October to December)